MikeTheSnowman/fortify-sast-keil-mdk-arm/README.md

     the project.

 # Other Important Notes:
-- This new integration will not work with versions of Fortify that are older than 24.2.
+- This integration will not work with versions of Fortify that are older than 24.2.
-- The new integration uses a new Fortify feature that's currently only available with Fortify version 24.2.
+- The integration uses a new Fortify feature that's currently only available with Fortify version 24.2.
 This new Fortify feature is not documented and is currently not supported.
-- This integration only requires the use of one powershell script to be "installed".
+- This integration only requires just this one powershell script to be "installed".
-- I've only tested this integration with about 5 simple projects.
+- I've only tested this integration with about 10 simple projects.
 I do not consider this to be a lot of testing, and because of that, there still might be bugs.
 - The speed of completing the "translation step" is still slow.
 This is because sourceanalyzer gets called on every source file to compile and translate it.
-- Scan results with this new integration method and because the scan is being done with a much newer version of Fortify, the scan results have more accurate findings.
+- This integration has not been tested at all with Keil's other compiler toolchains (eg: C51), so I currently have no idea if this integration will work at all with those.